ErtanSU/ROCsurf/cran-comments.md

 This is my second package, and I have previously submitted a package named [PLindleyROC] to CRAN.

-* The functions in tests/testthat/testfunction.R that were causing errors have been reviewed and corrected.
+* The functions in tests/testthat/testfunction.R that were causing fails have been reviewed and corrected.